 How long is the assessment and does it cover everything?

-The assessment is 45 minutes long and is in multi-choice format.
-It covers 4 modules: The History of Gin, Definitions and Styles of Gin, Distillation and Sensory.
+The assessment is 45 minutes long and covers 4 modules: The History of Gin, Definitions and Styles of Gin, Distillation and Sensory.
 Candidates must achieve 60% in each module in order to achieve the Diploma

 If I do not pass 1 of the modules do I need to retake the whole exam?

 No, candidates only need to resit the modules where they did not achieve 60%.

 Do I have to come to the Academy to retake the assessment?

 No. Where possible we will use our network of invigilators to assist in invigilating a retake.
 On the odd occasion where this isn’t possible we can use the Prometric assessment centres although there will be an additional fee of €115 for use of the assessment centre.